 - Developing end-to-end wireless applications is a complex endeavor.

-I-Mode, smart phones, handheld devices, wireless e-mail, stock
+I-Mode (or its European incarnations), smart phones, handheld PDA devices, wireless e-mail,

 about.
 It is ultimately systems integration of these components into